 Recording from membrane ion channels (patch clamp)

-Erwin Neher and Bert Sakmann developed a technique which allows the her and Bert Sakmann developed a technique which allows the minute urrents that flow through the ion channels of cel
+Erwin Neher and Bert Sakmann developed a technique which allows the measurement of the minute currents that flow through the ion channels of cell membranes.

 Neher and Sakmann refined their equipment to record the tiny changes in current generated by a single ion channel, and devised a way of isolating single or small numbers of channels, while using Hodgkin and Huxley’s methods to control the voltage across the cell membrane.

 They worked with cells from frogs and rats, using a thin pipette – a glass tube with a tip diameter so small that it was only visible under a microscope.
 When the tip of the pipette contacted the cell membrane, suction was applied to pull the membrane tightly around the tip.
 This formed a tight seal with a very high electrical resistance between the glass pipette and the cell membrane, so that a small section of the membrane – the part sucked up inside the pipette - was electrically isolated.
 When an ion channel in the cell membrane opened and the charged ions moved through, the resulting current could be recorded.

 Last edited: 11 November 2014 12:05